An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: Numerical examples

 where~$\alpha$ and~$\beta$ are mean-zero scalar functions defined on~$\Gamma$.
 See~\cite{Imbert-Gerard2017}, for example, for a more detailed discussion of this representation in similar genus one geometries.
 Taking the surface divergence of~\eqref{eq:Hodge}, as well as the surface curl~\eqref{eq:Hodge}, shows that~$\alpha$ and~$\beta$ must satisfy

+We note that because $\bs F\in\bs{H}^1_t$, the right hand sides $\divg \bs F$ and $\divg(\bs n\times\bs F)$ will be in $L^2(\Gamma)$ and mean-zero.
+The Laplace-Beltrami problems are thus well posed and there exist unique mean-zero $\alpha$ and $\beta$ satisfying the interface form with the smoothness described in Section~\ref{sec:interface_form_hols}.

 With the above Hodge decomposition in mind, it becomes clear how to compute examples of Harmonic vector fields~$\bs H$: we can simply choose a tangential vector field~$\bs F$ and subtract off the components $\surfgrad \alpha$ and $\bs n \times \surfgrad \beta$.
-In order to make this numerically feasible, we shall restrict our choice of $\bs F$ to be smooth on each face of $\Gamma$.
+In order to make this numerically feasible, we shall restrict our choice of $\bs F$ to be smooth on each face of $\Gamma$ and continuous across each edge of $\Gamma$.
 We may then compute $\divg \bs F$ and $\divg(\bs n\times \bs F)$ pseudo-spectrally by first Fourier decomposing~$\bs F$ as: